 One example of this type of ransomware is WannaCry, which exploited Microsoft’s SMB protocol.
 The ironic thing about this attack was that Microsoft had already released a fix for the vulnerability, but older machines were targeted which had not yet installed it.

 In fact, the WannaCry outbreak prompted Microsoft to even release patches for Windows XP, which is no longer supported by the company.
 This example shows how critical operating system updates can be – and how often companies avoid them.

 Interested in help keeping your corporate machines updated at all times?

 If you don’t have mechanisms in place to ensure all of your computers and devices have the latest patches and updates regularly installed, you’re at risk.

-Network Computer Pros ensures that all of our clients’ equipment is constantly updated, without any inconvenience to users.
-To learn more about our managed services, which include tools to monitor operating system and anti-malware patches, contact us today.
+Network Computer Pros ensures that all of our clients’ equipment is constantly updated without inconvenience to users.
+To learn more about our managed services, including tools to monitor operating system and anti-malware patches, contact us today.